 In general, to measure ON creatine without a scoop you can use a plastic scoop from an empty supplement that is equal to 5 grams.
 Keeping a couple of the scoops from my empty supplement containers is a good idea because they all vary in size.

-Alternatively, you can order plastic 5-gram scoops from online stores like Amazon or Walmart.
 Many scoop containers have little lines on the wall of the scoop, which indicates the serving size.

 As you can see, getting Optimum Nutrition creatine without a scoop is a problem.
 Using a rounded teaspoon as a way to measure serving size can be very imprecise because many teaspoons vary in size.